pisinger/pisinger.github.io/_posts/2025-08-01-demystifying-konnectivity-in-k8s.md

 konnectivity-agent-69bd86f5f7-l9gpz   1/1     Running
 ```

 > This Konnectivity-based setup is super network and firewall friendly, built for the cloud, and way more secure.
 You don’t need to mess with exposing node ports, setting up SSH access, or tweaking custom network rules for your VNet or NSGs.
-It’s basically plug-and-play—it just works out of the box - no extra setup required 😊.
+It’s basically plug-and-play—it just works out of the box - no extra setup required 😊{: .prompt-info}
-{: .prompt-info}

-## 🧩 Admission Controller Webhooks: Do they use Konnectivity?
+## 🧩 Admission Controller Webhooks: Konnectivity used as well?

 Short answer: Yes, they do! 😊